 Hypertension and heart health are closely related, with 25% of cardiovascular events—like heart failure and coronary heart disease—connected to hypertension.
 Both hypertension and heart disease affect men uniquely:

-- Hypertension has almost tripled for men 20 to 44
+- New guidelines mean hypertension has almost tripled for men 20 to 44

 - 1 in every 4 male deaths results from heart disease

 Because June was Men’s Health Month this is a good time to explore why certain conditions may affect men differently, how men can tackle the problem, and some new insights that are useful to men and women alike.
 As actress Jennie Garth shares, men’s health is more than a statistic.

 #TBT me and my hero, my dad.
 I can truly speak from my heart on the subject of heart disease because it has affected me my entire life.
 It all started when my father suffered a heart attack and was diagnosed with arterial sclerosis at age 37.
 Caring for him throughout the years and seeing firsthand how the disease affected our family made me want to take my health into my own hands.
 In just a few days it will be #MothersDay and as I reflect on my relationship with my father, I’m reminded of the mentor I strive to be for my girls.
 My hope, along with my friends @omronhealthcareus , is #GoingforZero, the elimination of heart attack and stroke.
 Doctors thrive on data and having more blood pressure readings over time provides them with more insights and a more accurate view of your blood pressure than a single reading in a doctor’s office.
 Having frequent and accurate blood pressure data points will provide you with a better picture of your overall heart health, which in turn will help doctors create a more effective treatment plan tailored to your needs.
 Together, we truly can prevent heart attack and stroke. #ad #omron

 Attitudes make the biggest difference with men’s health